ovotech/circleci-orbs/versioned-lambda/README.md

 this version.
 The alias will be the branch name for all branches, which means that the `master` alias will be updated to point to the latest version upon commit to `master`.

+**NOTE:** this step assumes that the function code zip has been built into a bucket/key as defined in the `build-test-and-package` job, i.e. using the repo name, branch and SHA.

 **Parameters**

 - `lambda-zipfile` - Name of the built lambda zip file.
 Defaults to `lambda.zip`.